dnitsch/async-api-generator/src/dotnet/Schema.Generator/README.md

 > when running locally against a target - run `dotnet publish` in the target project to ensure all the dependency DLLs are present in the same directory, else assemblyLoader will fail if types are referencing packages from other assemblies.

-Actual example against the `domain.Dft.Sorter6.Mapper` repo
+Actual example against the `domain.foo` repo

-First publish the `domain.Dft.Sorter6.Mapper.Models` project:
+First publish the `domain.foo.Models` project:

-`dotnet publish /your/git/path/to/domain.Dft.Sorter6.Mapper/src/domain.Dft.Sorter6.Mapper.Models/domain.Dft.Sorter6.Mapper.Models.csproj -c Release`
+`dotnet publish /your/git/path/to/domain.foo/src/domain.foo.Models/domain.foo.Models.csproj -c Release`

 Once done we can then generate the output.

-`schemagenerator -p /your/git/path/to/domain.Dft.Sorter6.Mapper/src/domain.Dft.Sorter6.Mapper.Models/bin/Release/net6.0/publish/domain.Dft.Sorter6.Mapper.Models.dll -f domain.Dft.Sorter6.Mapper.Models.WarehouseEvents.Version1 -d`
+`schemagenerator -p /your/git/path/to/domain.foo/src/domain.foo.Models/bin/Release/net6.0/publish/domain.foo.Models.dll -f domain.foo.Models.WarehouseEvents.Version1 -d`

 By default the output is generated in the current directory creating a folder `.autogened` which will include both the samples and schemas.